 - 1984 – Towards A New Iron Age – V&A, London, UK

 Employment and Teaching:

 1985 – present

 Master Blacksmith (freelance) – Aside from teaching fine art, I practice as an architectural blacksmith.
 I have worked on my own and through Richard Quinnell Ltd. on numerous large and small scale projects of 18 and 19th C. restoration and reproduction for the National heritage, including the Knoll house gates and overthrow and the locks at Hampton court Palace, the rose arbours for the Duke of Westminster.
 Large projects for the sultanate of Oman and also contemporary design and build projects such as the stair case at Pembroke College Masters Lodge Cambridge.
-I continue to make and design metalwork and freelance to various leading Blacksmith firms and private clients.
+I continue to make and design metalwork and freelance to various leading Blacksmith firms, architects and private clients.

 ▪Assistant Professor, 30%, KhiB, Bergen Norway

 ▪Visiting tutor + course co-supervisor / To Make I.II.III.IV.V